Keck-DataReductionPipelines/OsirisDRP/README.md

 ### Troubleshooting

 If you run into problems, please re-read this [README.md](https://github.com/Keck-DataReductionPipelines/OsirisDRP), then read [INSTALLPROBLEMS.md](https://github.com/Keck-DataReductionPipelines/OsirisDRP/blob/master/INSTALLPROBLEMS.md) for some common installation problems.
+Please post an issue on the issue page if you have problems not addressed in the above documents or in the manual.

 OSIRIS DRP Project Contributors
 ============================